 Process for Requesting an MSA Review

-As noted in Section I.C. above, the MSA Review will utilize the Compact’s multi-state review platform within the NAIC’s SERFF application and its format for in-force LTCI rate increase requests.
+As noted in Section IC above, the MSA Review will utilize the Compact’s multistate review platform within the NAIC’s SERFF application and its format for in force LTCI rate increase proposals.
 Therefore, a state may participate in the MSA Review without being a member of the Compact.
-The following describes a few key elements of the process for insurers and state insurance department regulators.
+The following describes a few key elements of the process for insurers and state insurance regulators:

-The insurer will work with NAIC and Compact support staff and the MSA Team to make a seamless request.
+The insurer will work with NAIC and Compact support staff and the MSA Team to make a seamless rate increase proposal.

-Instructions containing a checklist for information required to be included in the rate proposal, as reflected in Appendix B, will be available to insurers through the Compact’s web page or within SERFF.
+Instructions containing a checklist for information required to be included in the rate increase proposal, as reflected in Appendix B, will be available to insurers through the Compact’s web page or within SERFF.

-The insurer shall include in the rate proposal a list of all states for which the product associated with the rate increase request is or has been issued.
-Participating states will have access to view the insurer’s rate proposal and review correspondence in SERFF.
+The insurer shall include in the rate proposal a list of all states for which the product associated with the rate increase proposal is or has been issued.
+Participating States will have access to view the insurer’s rate proposal and review correspondence in SERFF.

-Fee schedule for using the MSA Review [To Be Determined].
+Fee schedule for using the MSA Review [TBD].

-Rate proposals for MSA Review within SERFF will be clearly identified as separate from Compact filings.
+Rate increase proposals for MSA Review within SERFF will be clearly identified as separate from Compact filings.

-The supporting NAIC and Compact staff through SERFF will notify the impacted states upon receipt of the request with the SERFF Tracking No.
+The supporting NAIC and Compact staff through SERFF will notify the Impacted States upon receipt of the rate increase proposal with the SERFF Tracking Number.

-The MSA Team may utilize a “queue” process for managing workload and resources for incoming requests through SERFF.
+The MSA Team may utilize a “queue” process for managing workload and resources for incoming rate increase proposals through SERFF.

 The MSA Team may utilize Listserv or other communication means for inter-team communications.